kenny2077/CPP-Predictions/README.md

 - **Unusual test performance** (test accuracy ~90% vs train/val ~60%) revealed potential dataset distribution issues.
 -
 These challenges pushed us toward exploring regression and integrating chemical structure into the models.
 ---

 ## Accomplishments We Are Proud Of
 - Built and compared six deep learning models for cyclic peptide permeability prediction.
-- Identified regression as a promising alternative to binary classification.
-- Established a collaborative bridge between **Computer Science and Chemistry departments**.
+- Build regression models to help increase prediction accuracy from 80% to 87%
 - Gained deeper understanding of both biological complexity and computational limitations.
 ---

 ## Future Directions
 - Enlarge dataset by incorporating external peptide libraries.
 - Develop regression models for more interpretable predictions.
 - Work toward publishing findings to benefit the wider scientific community.
 ---